PropheticCoder/NMAPHIRI-APPLORDRIGHTCLICK-PHP-ASSESSMENT/README.md

 - - POST HOST/API/v1/Tasks - Creates New Task - {u_id,task_name,description,Complete,due}
 - - PUT  HOST/API/v1/Tasks - Updates A Task - {u_id,task_id}
 - - DELETE HOST/API/v1/Tasks - Deletes A Tasks {u_id,task_id}
+# To Look Out For
+- This Assessment focusses mainly on PHP and Less On Other Languages, The UI Does Not Reflect Full Capacity In Creation Of UIs